 When it was time to pay for parking my car I entered a small room at the front of the hospital lobby.
 In the room was a machine designed to take payments for parking.
 I inserted the ticket in the appropriate slot and waited for the calculated amount of my debt.
 The amount and instructions then displayed over openings for cash or cards.

 The machine took my appropriate payment.
 (I am not sure if I paid in cash or with a card.
 This happened several years ago.)
-Then to my surprise I got at least $5, maybe more, in change back!
+Then to my surprise I got back at least $5, maybe more, in incorrect change!
 I am a very honest person and sought to make things right.

 So I walked up to one of the hospital guards and asked how to return the extra money.
 He referred me to the gift shop there in the front lobby of the hospital.
 I asked the lady in the gift shop how to give the money back.
 She didn’t know and knew of no one to help me.
 So I left the gift shop with money in hand.